DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/debug_command.md

 # Debug Command
-The `DebugCommand` displays debug information about the DarkRift Server.
-This is mostly used for internal development of DarkRift.
+The `DebugCommand` displays debug information about the %DarkRift Server.
+This is mostly used for internal development of %DarkRift.

 ## Commands
 The following commands are exposed: